tzxol/pdsnd/README.md

 python bikeshare.py
 ```

-4. Follow the on-screen instructions to filter and analyze the bikeshare data.
+4. Follow the on-screen instructions to filter and analyze the bike share data.

 ### Features